agraef/midizap/README.md

 # Jack-Related Options

 There are some additional directives (and corresponding command line options) to set midizap's Jack client name and the number of input and output ports it uses.
-(If both the command line options and directives in the midizaprc file are used, the former take priority, so that it's always possible to override the options in the midizaprc file from the command line.)
+(If both the command line options and directives in the midizaprc file are used, the former take priority, so that it's always possible to override the configuration settings from the command line.)

 Firstly, there's the `-j` option and the `JACK_NAME` directive which change the Jack client name from the default (`midizap`) to whatever you want it to be.
 To use this option, simply invoke midizap as `midizap -j client-name`, or put the following directive into your midizaprc file: